irfanhakim-as/linux-wiki/topics/nix.md

    - [Install and set up NixGL](#installing-nixgl) on the system.
    - Going forward, if you have [installed any Nix packages](#install-software) that are graphical and would not work without NixGL, [update the application desktop file](#update-application-desktop-file-to-use-nixgl) to use NixGL by default.

+3. Enable Nix's experimental features on the system:

+   - Create the Nix configuration directory if it does not exist already:

+        ```sh
+        mkdir -p ~/.config/nix
+        ```

+   - Create or update the configuration file:

+        ```sh
+        nano ~/.config/nix/nix.conf
+        ```

+   - Add and save the following line to the configuration file:

+        ```sh
+        experimental-features = nix-command flakes
+        ```

 ---